arnaudmorisset/rb-server/README.md

 # RB Server

+> **This repository is not a library** and should be interesting only for me and my coworkers. 🙂

 This is a simple abstraction on top of [Thin](https://github.com/macournoyer/thin).

-This HTTP server can start, stop, handle `GET` requests and came with a default endpoint for `/health`.
+This HTTP server can only start, stop, handle `GET` requests and handle `/health` by default.

-> **This repository is not a library** and should be interesting mostly for me and my coworkers. 🙂

 ## Installation